knetikmedia/knetikcloud-csharp-net20-client/docs/AuthPermissionsApi.md

 <a name="createpermission"></a>
 # **CreatePermission**
-> ModelPermissionResource CreatePermission (ModelPermissionResource permissionResource)
+> PermissionResource CreatePermission (PermissionResource permissionResource)

 Create a new permission